This article originally appeared on VICE Canada.

 Then there's the fact that films about women just make for great stories.

-"Lots of stories that inspire me are centred around women.
+"Lots of stories that inspire me are centered around women.
 I'm not just thinking, Oh, I'll go and make a film about a woman.
 I'm thinking, where's a story that will really inspire me and will make me feel excited?
 Recently, they've been about women," says Longinotto.

 "I think if men were shot in the head for going to school, or [if] men were locked up from 11 years-old and got married off to 60-year-old women, you know, if you turn it around, I think probably more of us would be making films about poor men," she says.
 "It does seem that, on the whole, these things are happening to women.
 And, actually, it makes more interesting women, because the people [who] seem to change things and [who] are at the forefront of change are women, in my experience."